 Winemaking and Notes: The Marine Sedimentary bottling takes wine from selected blocks and barrels from multiple sites.
-Our entire Estate Vineyard, all three blocks, Pommard (Anklebreaker Block), Wadensvil Clone and Coury Clone from the Olenik Vineyard, Dijon 115 and Mariafeld Clone from Lia's Vineyard and Pommard from Lichtenwalter Vineyard and Wind Ridge Vineyard were blended to show how the silty marine soil both drives our plants lives and produces wines that are distinct on their own.
+Our Estate Vineyard, two blocks, Wadensvil Clone and Coury Clone from the Corrine Vineyard (formerly Olenik Vineyard), Dijon 115 from Lia's Vineyard and Pommard from Wind Ridge Vineyard were blended to show how the silty marine soil both drives our plants lives and produces wines that are distinct on their own.
 This is such a huge contrast to the Dundee Hills wines that we produce and in particular the soil-based Volcanic bottling that we also make.
-The interaction of dark fruits, stony/earthy-driven characteristics from the Pommard, sweetness from the Dijon 115, acid and tannin from the Mariafeld and a little bit of je ne sais quois from the Coury Clone produce a wine that will appeal to those that want secondary characteristics, structure, cool minerality and restraint.
+The interaction of dark fruits, stony/earthy-driven characteristics from the Pommard, sweetness from the Dijon 115 and a little bit of je ne sais quois from the Coury Clone produce a wine that will appeal to those that want secondary characteristics, structure, cool minerality and restraint.
 This is the inherent nature of wines from vineyards planted in these soils.

 Over the years this wine has seen a distinct evolution.
 Part of it is the inclusion of a greater number of vineyards and blocks which, certainly at a very fundamental level, would obviously create a different nature for the finished wine.
 However, the real changes are far more important.
 We started making this wine in 2005 but it was only our 6th vintage farming a marine soil site and making wines from marine soils.
-Now, as this is being written in 2019, we receive fruit from four Ribbon Ridge AVA sites and four Chehalem Mountains sites that are just off the eastern edge of Ribbon Ridge.
+Now, as this is being written in 2020, we receive fruit from four Ribbon Ridge AVA sites and four Chehalem Mountains sites that are just off the eastern edge of Ribbon Ridge.
 That's eight vineyards all within less than 4 miles of each other.
 Our understanding of the farming required to grow excellent fruit in these sites has increased dramatically over our 20 years here.
-Likewise our ability to nudge the fruit toward its best wine self has seen a corresponding rise.
+Likewise, our ability to nudge the fruit toward its best wine self has seen a corresponding rise.
 Just because we likely source fruit from more sources in this very focused area does not make us THE expert on marine soil wines but it does make us uniquely qualified to produce a wine that shows off the excellence and potential of this small part of Yamhill County.
-In 2018 we have most assuredly hit the high water mark to date with this bottling.
-The 2018 vintage will likely go down as a terrific vintage in the annals of Oregon wine but I think it particularly shines with these marine soil wines.
-There is no doubt the best wines we produced in 2018 come from these eight sites.
-That the best Marine Sedimentary bottling is the most dramatic and profound bottling of the fourteen vintages we have made because it comes from seven of these eight sites should not be surprising.
-You should revel in it, but not be surprised.
-This is everything a marine soil Pinot Noir should be.
+The 2019 vintage's brightness and high-toned nature meshes nicely with this wine's inherent nature to be dark, sullen, minerally and structured.
+This will still provide the savory nature that fans of a certain style of Pinot Noir crave while perhaps providing a gateway to folks whose bent is still toward the volcanic soil wines.